Managing Report and Document Layouts

 Built-in and custom report layouts

-Finance and Operations, Business edition includes several built-in layouts.
+Business Central includes several built-in layouts.
 Built-in layouts are predefined layouts that are designed for specific reports.
-Finance and Operations, Business edition reports will have a built-in layout as either an RDLC report layout, Word report layout, or in some cases both.
-You cannot modify a built-in report layout from Finance and Operations, Business edition but you use them as a starting point for building your own custom report layouts.
+Business Central reports will have a built-in layout as either an RDLC report layout, Word report layout, or in some cases both.
+You cannot modify a built-in report layout from Business Central but you use them as a starting point for building your own custom report layouts.